Murban Bab oil field

 The Murban Bab Oil Field is an oil field in Abu Dhabi.
 It was discovered in 1953 and developed by Abu Dhabi National Oil Company.
 The oil field is operated and owned by Abu Dhabi National Oil Company.
-The total proven reserves of the Murban Bab oil field are around 10.3 billion barrels (1450×106tonnes), and production is centered on 250000 oilbbl/d.
+The total proven reserves of the Murban Bab oil field are around 10.3 billion barrels (1.45 billion tonnes), and production is centered on 250000 oilbbl/d.